TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 54 options.
 Press the [Sav] key to save the option chosen.

 When using the Symbols-SpecialChar-Math-Greek-Algebra Keyboard - press Pad [s], watch out for MSWord insisting on capitalising the first letter of a sentence - which will change the math symbol to something else.

-If the screen freezes i.e. no response when a button is pressed more than about once a week, it is likely solvable by reducing the touch screen sampling frequency to a value below 1MHz such as 500kHz or even 250kHz for the Pico 2 and about 1 MHz for the Pico 1.
-You need to edit the TFT_eSPI config file User_Setup.h and change the value for
-#define SPI_TOUCH_FREQUENCY at the end section of that file.
-Then re-compile and re-upload the firmware.
+Pressing [Load] will attempt to load a new symbol file from the SDCard - it will cycle through Math0 to Math9 and load that file if found.
+To load a specific Symbol Set use *ma*n with n = 0-9.

 Sending a reboot <*r0*> via a serial port to the TouchPad's comport may also help to unfreeze the macropad - or if it is present press the HW reset button.
 Setting the reset-on-start option via *r1* is another way to solve this problem